hilarykhc/KadoLinguo/README.md

 ## Overview

-KādoLinguo is an application to help users enhance language skills through stories and flashcards.
+KādoLinguo is an application that helps users enhance language skills through stories and flashcards.
 Kādo, means ‘card’ in Japanese, and ‘gift' in French.
 Linguo, is often used as a playful way referring to language-related topics.

 KādoLinguo allows users to unwrap and explore “linguistic gifts” consisting of inspiring stories, personalized vocabulary and sentences via flashcards.